fr0st-iwnl/AutoRun/README.md

 * Hello!
 I made a script for the game mighty omega on roblox!

-* This macro helps you with the recipes so u dont need to alt tab and search them.
+* A macro for mighty omega so when u press on W once it will run automatically.

 * ✔️ Password : Frost